Cosmetic Testing / Health, Beauty, Personal Care Products Testing Labs

 Chemicals incorporated in cosmetics and personal care products that cause dermal irritation are known to induce alterations in the structure of keratin, collagen and other dermal proteins.
 The Dermal Irritection

-Assay System is an in vitro test that mimics these biochemical phenomena.
+Assay System is an in vitro test that mimics this biochemical phenomena.

 This test also consists of two components: